 }

-Method 2: Exchanging an Account for a Vault ID.
+Creating a Vault Id.
 This Does Not Charge the Account.

 Step 1: Add a customer.